 Save or else

 ‘Their’ theory is simple.
-A voluntarily contributed to retirement system is not working.
+A voluntarily contributed to the retirement system is not working.
 People will not and do not save enough or anything at all for their future needs.

 There is some truth to that.
 Many people are not saving, or if they are, not enough.

-For the first time in history of modern humans, the experiment of not having to work until you drop has been playing out, and we are entering new territory.
+For the first time in the history of modern humans, the experiment of not having to work until you drop has been playing out, and we are entering new territory.

 ‘They’ do have good intentions.
 ‘They’ want people to have a chance at a dignified and enjoyable retirement.
 Nothing wrong with that.